JuliaMaxx/calculator/README.md

 # Calculator
 ## Live Preview: https://juliamaxx.github.io/calculator/
-### Description: pretty calculator with sound effect and three color themes
+### Description: pretty calculator with sound effect and three color themes and keyboard support
 ### Features:
 - calculator consists of `dsiplay` and `buttons` to make calculations on it
 - `numeric` buttons